realA10001986/VSR/README.md

 |:--:|
 | Click to watch the video |

-BTTFN requires the props all to be connected to the same network, such as, for example, your home WiFi network:
+BTTFN requires the props all to be connected to the same network, such as, for example, your home WiFi network.
+BTTFN does not work over the Internet.

 ![STAmode-bttfn](img/stamode-bttfn.png)

+>The term "WiFi network" is used for both "WiFi network" and "ip subnet" here for simplicity reasons.
+However, for BTTFN communication, the devices must be on the same IP subnet, regardless of how they take part in it: They can be connected to different WiFi networks, if those WiFi networks are part of the same ip subnet.

 In order to connect your VSR to the TCD using BTTFN, just enter the TCD's IP address or hostname in the **_IP address or hostname of TCD_** field in the VSR's Config Portal.
 On the TCD, no special configuration is required.